codingColinMcM/Employee-Information-Database-MySQL/README.md

 # Employee-Information-Database-MySQL

-I am hoping Smoothstack is actually legit and that JPMorgan
+I am hoping Smoothstack is actually legit and that JPMorgan and

 ## Description